Diomedes Díaz: Death

 Diomedes Díaz died in Valledupar on 22 December 2013, due to a cardiorespiratory arrest at 6:15 p.m. when he was resting in his bed.
 According to Diomedes' partner, Consuelo Martínez, Díaz was sleeping and Consuelo noticed that the artist was not moving, so she called an ambulance and was transferred to a clinic where it was confirmed that his death was due to "natural causes".
 He was buried in a massive funeral on December 25 at the "Jardines del Ecce Homo" cemetery in Valledupar.

 His last public appearance was on 20 December, two days before his death.
 Diomedes Díaz said goodbye to the year at the Trucupey nightclub in Barranquilla, where he went with his musical group.
 After his death, several legal disputes began over his inheritance.

 Doris Adriana Niño

 Homicide

-During the night of 14–15 May 1997, Díaz was having a party in his apartment in Bogotá, when a friend, Doris Adriana Niño, was murdered.
+During the night of 14–15 May 1997, Díaz was having a party in his apartment in Bogotá, when a friend, Doris Adriana Niño, was murdered.Colombian Ministry of Justice.
+Case T-781455.
+(15 January 2004); accessed 29 September 2006.
 According to the Constitutional Court of Colombia, some people at the party, including Niño, consumed drugs, but it is not clear if she was involuntarily forced to take drugs or did so voluntarily.
 The report says that Niño was raped, and had an argument with a pregnant woman at the party, Luz Consuelo Martínez.
 Niño died that night, and her body appeared on the outskirts of Bogotá, near the Village of San Onofre, municipality of Combita, (Boyacá Department).